yasmenamr/Human_Activity_Recognition_Dashboard/README.md

 $python app.py
 ```

-##How o use Dashboard:
+##2.How to use my Dashboard:

-the Dashboard view:
+1.the Dashboard view:

 ![dashbroad2](Human_Activity_Recognition/Images/DashboardJPG.JPG)

-Enter your data :
+2.Enter your data :

-1.the length of data must be = 562 like the dataset
+1.2.the length of data must be = 562 like the dataset

-2.the data must be seperated by comma ','.
+2.2.the data must be seperated by comma ','.

 -Example of data you can Enter => 0.9253,0.3256,.....,0.256,'1'

 ![walking](Human_Activity_Recognition/Images/walking.JPG)

-##How to use my Dashboard with a gif:
+##How to use my Dashboard by a gif:

 ![walking](Human_Activity_Recognition/Images/my-project-gif.gif)